Supplier Transaction Runs

 Supplier Export Data Dictionary

 This data dictionary defines the structure and content of the Unimarket Supplier Export (Transaction Run).
-This file is typically used to sync supplier master data, tax information, and banking details between Unimarket and an institutional ERP or Finance system.
+This file is typically used to sync supplier master data, tax information, and banking details.
+Between Unimarket and an institutional ERP or Finance system.

 Core Identity & Status